jforget/raku-Hamilton2/doc/Hamilton.en.md

 * A regional map with a (truncated) full path.
 URL http://localhost:3000/en/region-with-full-path/fr2015/HDF/3

+The port  number is 3000 because  this is the default  port number for Bailador.
+If you use the Cro version, change the addresses to use port number 10000 instead.

 ### Parameters For The Picture Size

 For each page, you can add parameters `h` and `w` to tweak the heights